Andromydous/SQLite3_Practice/README.md

 # SQLite3_Practice
 Just me practicing with SQLite3.
 The chinook.db is from the SQLite3 website.
-The scenario2.db was created with practice_sqlite2.py using Scenario2.csv from my Data Analytics course through Coursera.
+Scenario2.csv is from my Data Analytics course through Coursera.

-(practice_sqlite.py <= my_graph.pdf)
-(practice_sqlite3 <= patient_follow_up.pdf)
+Renamed some files so that they made more sense.
+Added another set of practice files along with their csv and db files.